rust-lang/rust/src/doc/tarpl/exception-safety.md

 heap, we're working with only data and functions that we trust, so there's no concern of panics.

 Perhaps you're not happy with this design.
-Surely, it's cheating!
+Surely it's cheating!
 And we have to do the complex heap traversal *twice*!
 Alright, let's bite the bullet.
 Let's intermix untrusted and unsafe code *for reals*.